Value-driven maintenance: Cost control

-Even though maintenance is not a cost center in itself, it does gobble up a lot of money.
+Even though maintenance is not a cost center in itself, it does consume significant quantities of money.
 The maintenance budget consists mainly of wage and training costs of technicians, managers and indirect personnel, the costs of spare parts and tools and the costs of contracted personnel and outsourced work.
 Savings on the maintenance budget automatically generate free cash flows in the future and, by consequence, value.
 The savings are achievable by having a smarter Preventive maintenance program, higher technician productivity, lower procurement prices for materials and services and the right ratio of the number of technicians, managers and indirect personnel.
 Controlling maintenance costs is called "Cost Control" in VDM.

 Resource allocation

 Finally, maintenance can create value through the smarter management of resources.
 This is called "Resource Allocation" in VDM.
 It is not about the consumption of resources, because that is already covered in the Cost Control value driver.
 Within VDM, a distinction is made between four types of resources: technicians, spare parts, contractors and knowledge.
 One need to think only of cash flows freed up as a result of smarter management or savings on warehouses, logistical employees, insurance and the avoidance of obsolete and surplus spare parts.
 In practise, it often turns out that the value potential of smart management of spare parts by far exceeds the value potential of the other resources.

-As figure 1 shows, a natural tension exists between the four value drivers.
-That is why today's maintenance manager is continually searching for the right balance between these value drivers.
-It is important to know how they square up to each other.
+A natural tension exists between the four value drivers.
+The theory states that a maintenance manager should be continually searching for the right balance between these value drivers.
+It is important to know how they compare.
 One can determine this instinctively but many corporate managers require a financial validation because, for example, it will be a decisive factor in investment decisions or because stakeholders (e.g. financial manager, production manager) are not prepared to accept a judgement based on instinct.
 This is a situation where one should use the VDM formula.